bojodiva/careFinder-app/README.md

 npm run dev
 ```

-Open the app in your browser at: [Carefinder App](authentication-57736.web.app/)

 ##  Usage
-Use the search bar on the homepage to find hospitals
+- Use the search bar on the homepage to find hospitals

-Click "See More" to view hospital details on an individual page
+- Click "See More" to view hospital details on an individual page

-Sign up or log in to access features like hiring professionals, posting jobs, and interacting on the blog
+- Sign up or log in to access features like hiring professionals, posting jobs, and interacting on the blog

-Explore businesses and professionals through a structured and user-friendly interface
+- Explore businesses and professionals through a structured and user-friendly interface

 ## 📂 Code Structure